 Our furnace was on the fritz, and so we had someone coming to look at the heater on short notice.
 So while I often go for breakfast burritos on days in which I have nowhere to be, this day I needed something quicker (or else I’d be answering the door in Christmas pajamas).

 So I took tofu scramble leftovers from the day before, and repurposed them.

 This quesadilla is made with a kale & onion tofu scramble stuffed into whole-wheat tortillas.
 I added a couple slices of smoked non-dairy gouda for sticking power, and on the side, salsa.
 The whole thing was ready in just 5 or 10 minutes, and our heater is fine now.

 (If you don’t have leftover scramble at the ready, Denver Omelette Quesadillas are a fast & delicious similar option.)

-I’ve been following along with Becky’s air fryer recipes and YouTube videos, where she’s highlighted air fryer recipes many times.
-I decided to go with something foolproof and use the air fryer for Trader Joe’s spring rolls from the freezer.
 Unlike cabbage-heavy spring rolls, they’re stuffed with all kinds of good things like kale, edamame, tofu, and mushrooms.
-They kind of remind me of the Trader Joe’s pot stickers, but in spring roll form.
+They kind of remind me of the Trader Joe’s potstickers, but in spring roll form.
 I served them with Chinese mustard for dipping.

 To go with the spring rolls, we had leftover salads from the night before.
 They’re topped with peanuts for crunch and creamy cashew dressing.

-(If you don’t have access to pre-made dough, freezer-friendly cornmeal crusts are also great.)
+(If you don’t have access to pre-made dough, freezer-friendly cornmeal crusts like I use on my chili dog pizza are also great.)

 I hope you are enjoying this calm after the storm and having some relaxed easy days as the year winds down.